Plaza Suite: Plot

 The play is composed of three acts, each involving different characters but all set in Suite 719 of New York City's Plaza Hotel.
 The first act, Visitor From Mamaroneck, introduces the audience to not-so-blissfully wedded couple Sam and Karen Nash, who are revisiting their honeymoon suite in an attempt by Karen to bring the love back into their marriage.
 Her plan backfires and the two become embroiled in a heated argument about whether or not Sam is having an affair with his secretary.
 The act ends with Sam leaving (allegedly to attend to urgent business) and Karen sadly reflecting on how much things have changed since they were young.

-The second act, Visitor from Hollywood, involves a meeting between movie producer Jesse Kiplinger and his old flame, suburban housewife Muriel Tate.
-Muriel—aware of his reputation as a smooth-talking ladies' man—has come for nothing more than a chat between old friends, promising herself she will not stay too long.
-Jesse, however, has other plans in mind and repeatedly attempts to seduce her.
+The second act, Visitor from Hollywood, involves a meeting between movie producer Jesse Kiplinger and his childhood sweetheart, suburban housewife Muriel Tate.
+Serial divorcé Jesse attempts to seduce Muriel, who represents to him a longed-for innocence and purity.
+Meanwhile, celebrity-obsessed Muriel wants to hear every sordid detail of Hollywood life.
+She attempts to maintain her virtuous self-image which becomes increasingly at odds with her behaviour, and the act ends with the pair beginning to make love as Muriel makes Jesse recite the names of the celebrities he sat nearby at the most recent Academy Awards dinner.

 The third act, Visitor from Forest Hills, revolves around married couple Roy and Norma Hubley on their daughter Mimsey's wedding day.
 In a rush of nervousness, Mimsey has locked herself in the suite's bathroom and refuses to leave.
 Her parents make frantic attempts to cajole her into attending her wedding while the gathered guests await the trio's arrival downstairs.
-It appears that they will finally get married, as the act ends.
+It appears that the marriage will go ahead, as the act ends.